iBug/iBug-source/_posts/2019-03-04-first-touch-with-awk.md

 echo
 ```

 The last `echo` is there because the output from `tr` doesn't contain a newline at end, which would make your terminal look ugly.
-It's also not Unix-flavored because all output should end with a newline.
+It's also not well-Unix-styled because all output should end with a newline.

 I was in the middle of the desire to learn AWK when I faced this task, so I didbsome search and wrote this AWK script: